pojntfx/r3map/README.md

 wg.Wait()
 ```

 Just like with the direct mount API, the interrupt signal has been intercepted to gracefully close the mount, which helps prevent data loss when stopping the process by flushing the remaining changes to the backend.
 Here, the file provided by the file frontend is simply used to print the path to the resource; in real-world scenarios, the file (or `[]byte`) provided can be interacted with directly.
-Just like with the direct mount, the mount can then be started like this, and should output the following; see the [full code for the example for more](./cmd/r3map-example-managed-mount-file/main.go):
+Just like with the direct mount, the mount can then be started like this, and should output the following; see the [full code of the example for more](./cmd/r3map-example-managed-mount-file/main.go):

 ```shell
 $ sudo modprobe nbd # This is only necessary once, and loads the NBD kernel module